DEFINING "FAITH" AND "BELIEF"

 meaning.
 The two terms can be used to

 actually help us describe ‘the way forward’ during our search for both religious truth and related experiences in life.
-For a quick overview of the many faith and belief building options, that are actually available to us, please see the article, “How to believe in God”.
+For a quick overview of belief building options, that are actually available to us, please see the article, “How to believe in God”.
+The article, “Sound Faith” describes the end product of our faith journey and that belief.

-experiences, when they fit our evaluation framework,’ i.e. what we come to believe beyond reasonable doubt through our justifiable reasoning processes.
+experiences, when they fit our evaluation framework,’ i.e. what we come to believe beyond reasonable doubt through evidence and the use of our justifiable reasoning processes.

-To a large extent one builds on the other.
-For example, faith is often based on a viewpoint that sits well with what we have
+To a large extent faith and belief are built one on the other.
+As explained above, faith is often based on a viewpoint that sits well with what we have

 already accepted through the basis of evidence.
 And on the other hand, experience-based

-evidence can also arise through putting our previously unproven faith to the test.
+evidence can also arise through putting our previously unproven faith to the test in life.

 The development of belief in God will not occur in the same timely